 Energy efficiency: We plan to reduce annual energy consumption per employee by 1MWh.

 Waste reduction: We will recycle 100 per cent of our office and electronic waste.
 By 2020, we also aim to reduce the waste we generate by one-fifth.

 Low-carbon energy programmes: We will increase self-generated electricity from zero to five per cent and energy consumption from renewables from 24 per cent to 40 per cent.

 Green Building Programme: We will achieve gold certification for Leadership in Energy and Environmental Design (LEED) or equivalent for our top 50 energy-consuming buildings.
 This means 40 per cent of HSBC’s energy consumption will be in LEED-accredited buildings.

 Group data centre energy efficiency: Improving the efficiency of servers in our data centres will cut power-usage effectiveness ratings from 2 to 1.5.

 Paperless banking: All of our customers will be given access to internet banking, e-statements and digital account notifications.
 Internally, we will print less.

 Sustainable travel: Technologies such as video-conferencing and webinars mean we will travel more efficiently by 2020.

 To reinforce the link between sustainable decisions, efficiency and cost savings, we have run a company-wide Climate Champion programme with our environmental partner, Earthwatch.
 More than 2,800 employees have been trained to act as ambassadors for climate change.
-We also held 25 Sustainability Leadership Programme courses in the UK, China, India and the USA for more than 300 senior managers.
+In 2013, we trained an additional 255 senior managers as part of our Sustainability Leadership Programme, bringing the total number of alumni to 627.

 Making HSBC a more sustainable organisation is a key corporate goal.
 We will do this by implementing change and efficiency in the business, whilst continuing HSBC’s leadership in the marketplace